World Wildlife Fund Inc - Funder Overview

 Overview

-World Wildlife Fund Inc (EIN: 52-1693387) has been a leading conservation organization for over 60 years, working to save the world's great ecosystems and address climate change.
-In fiscal year 2024, WWF deployed $402 million in program spending, with conservation program and policy spending reaching a record $249 million—a 4% increase over FY23.
-The organization distributed over $100 million in grants across 323 awards in 2024.
-WWF's flagship Russell E. Train Education for Nature Program, established 30 years ago, has supported more than 4,300 individuals and organizations worldwide.
-In 2024, WWF awarded a record 70 fellowships to conservation scientists and practitioners across 23 countries.
-The organization focuses on six key areas: climate, food, forests, freshwater, oceans, and wildlife.
-Under the leadership of President and CEO Carter Roberts, WWF operates through a combination of field programs, policy initiatives, and strategic partnerships with businesses and communities to advance conservation goals globally.
+World Wildlife Fund Inc (EIN: 52-1693387) has been a leading conservation organisation for over 60 years, working to save the world's great ecosystems and address climate change.
+In 2024, WWF distributed over $100 million in grants across 323 awards.
+The organisation focuses on six key areas: climate, food, forests, freshwater, oceans, and wildlife.
+Under the leadership of President and CEO Carter Roberts, WWF operates through a combination of field programmes, policy initiatives, and strategic partnerships with businesses and communities to advance conservation goals globally.

 Funding Priorities